Onwrikbaar/NeoDK/README.md

 The primary voltage is measured through a ÷4 voltage divider connected to an ADC input of the microcontroller.

 ### Microcontroller
-The STM32G070KBT6 is a 32 bits controller with an ARM Cortex M0+ core, 128 KB flash and 36 KB RAM.
+The STM32G070KBT6 is a 32-bit controller with an ARM Cortex M0+ core, 128 KB flash and 36 KB RAM.

 ## Firmware